Build your own digit recogniser

 What exactly is meant by “lab report”?

 It is not a discursive essay.
-It is not merely documentation of commands that you ran and what output you got.
-It is a factual report of what you did in the lab that demonstrates what you learnt and how you can relate that to the theory from lectures.
+It is also not merely documentation of commands that you ran and what output you got.
+It is a factual report of what you did in the lab that demonstrates what you learned and how you can relate that to the theory from lectures.
 You will get marks for:

 How much background material should there be?